 Imperial Taro has sensational, showy foliage on this beautiful taro with large, smokey-charcoal colored leaves and spectacular lime-green veining.
 Imperial Taro is quite impressive and exotic looking!
 Imperial Taro grows to 36" tall and can easily be wintered indoors as a houseplant.
 Large, exotic leaves with green veining gives this plant a unique and unusual look.
 Makes a powerful statement as a landscape plant, in beds or borders.
 Imperial Taro looks great in containers on your deck, poolside or on your patio as well as a focal point in your pond!
 Imperial Taro can be overwintered indoors as a houseplant.

 Height Grows 3' tall or taller

 Moisture Requirements Moist soil, may be placed in the pond with no water above the top of the pot

 Fertilize Fertilize monthly throughout the summer months.
 In the pond, use slow release pond tabbs

 Zone 7 - 10

-For terrestrial gardens in the landscape, dig holes twice as large as the bulbs and plant in loamy soil with a little composted material, with points up and roots facing down, with an inch of soil above the bulb.
+For terrestrial gardens in the landscape, dig holes twice as large as the bulbs and plant in loam soil with a little composted material, with points up and roots facing down, with an inch of soil above the bulb.
 Plant in filtered sunlight to part shade.
 Water regularly, especially during long, hot dry spells.
-If adding to pond, allow roots in water with no water over the pot, in part sun to part shade.
-In northern climates, lift bulbs after first light frost, remove soil and all foliage, allow to dry in a well ventilated area for a couple of weeks then store in a cool, dark, dry place throughout the winter months.
+If adding to your pond, allow roots in water with no water over the pot, in part sun to part shade.
+In northern climates, lift bulbs after first light frost, remove soil and all foliage, allow to dry in a well ventilated area outdoors for a couple of weeks then store in a cool, dark, dry place throughout the winter months.
 Plant in the spring after all danger of frost has passed.